spectrocloud/librarium/content/docs/03-cluster-profiles/2-task-update-profile.md

 You update a cluster profile to change the configuration of one or more layers in the profile stack.
 You can also update basic profile information such as the name, description, and tags.
 However, you cannot update the environment associated with the profile, such as ??

-## Prerequisites
+# Prerequisites

 There are no prerequisites.

+# Modify Basic Profile Information

+The following steps will guide you in updating basic profile information.

 ## Enablement

-The following steps will guide you in updating profiles.

-## Modify Basic Profile Information

 1. Log in to [Palette](https://console.spectrocloud.com) as a tenant admin.